Dymnix/pokeemerald-speedchoice/README.md

 To set up the repository, see [INSTALL.md](INSTALL.md).

+## Changelog

+* Creating a mach bike path on Route 103 to allow travel across the water without Surf.
+* Creating an acro bike path on Route 115 to allow early access to Meteor Falls.
+* Removing the "Start with Bike" and "Super Bike" features, as those would defeat the purpose of the item rando.
+* Shifting the locations of the Kecleon on Route 120 in order to require the Devon Scope item (not just talking to Steven) in order to pass between the two halves of the route.

 ## Planned Changes/Features

 * New preset on the speedchoice menu to quickly set the options for item rando.